-Lead nurturing is essential for any company to move potential buyers down their sales funnel and to increase sales.
-In fact, those that are successful at lead nurturing create 50% more sales ready leads at 33% lower cost.
+Lead nurturing is essential for any company to move potential buyers down its sales funnel and increase sales.
+In fact, those that are successful at lead nurturing create 50% more sales-ready leads at 33% lower cost.

 One of the essential components of multi-channel lead nurturing is marketing automation, which helps you pinpoint, segment, and target your individual buyer personas as you develop your inbound marketing strategy.
 So how can you utilize marketing automation to help nurture your leads?

 Nurture Leads with Marketing Automation Using these 7 Simple Hacks

 - Find Your Best Leads

 The data you gather from a marketing automation system will help you score and grade leads to ensure that only the top prospects are passed along to your sales team.
 When leads reach a certain score and grade, they can be automatically passed on to the appropriate sales rep, which can eliminate manual processes and speed things up.

 By utilizing marketing automation with customer relationship management, you will better be able to track the pages your leads are visiting, find out what kind of content they are interested in, and where they are in the buying cycle.
 By using this information, your sales reps can customize their pitches.

 - Communicate with Leads Throughout the Sales Cycle

 Lead nurturing ensures that you know exactly when a lead is ready to buy because you will have communicated with them throughout the sales cycle.
 So if they are ready to buy right away, great; otherwise, you’ll be there when they reach that point.

 - Send the Right Content at the Right Time